Revenue Leakage: What It Is and How to Stop It

 It’s not uncommon for companies to be excellent at selling their products or services and not so excellent at collecting the actual revenue.
 Individual instances of revenue leakage might not seem like a big deal on their own—waived service charges here, ho-hum employee development there.
 But these instances can add up fast.
 Roughly 45% of businesses experience revenue leakage, and they lose an average of 9% of their annual revenue because of it.

 Revenue leaks spring across the funnel, so they take on many different forms.
 This makes them tough to spot.
 Everything from poor data management to inefficient processes and misaligned teams are all revenue leakage red flags.
-And without systems in place to identify leaks and eliminate them, they can quickly become a full-on flood of lost revenue.
+Without systems to detect and fix leaks, small gaps compound.
+Programs that combine in-workflow guidance with clear reporting make it easier to see which efforts move deals forward and where performance breaks down.

 So what should those systems look like?
 Let’s explore everything you need to know about revenue leakage and exactly how to stop it.